Female education: Impact on socio-economic development

+Based on reachers, there is a correlation between education and changes in women's life planning and decision-making patterns (career paths and family formation).
+Studies indicate higher education levels influence higher participation in decision about marriage timing, family size, and career progression.
+Which delays traditional domestic roles in favor of these professional advancements.
+Educational access has been linked to women stepping into leadership roles, entrepreneurial positions, and technical occupations in communities that once considered these roles as rare for women.
+In societies with strong traditional gender roles implication, families may subconsciously limit investments into daughters' education, especially when a women's value is often measured by domestic work and child rearing.
+Members in these communities may resist female education; a seeming threat to social norms.
+This rejection can build onto a perpetuating cycle: education access restriction reinforces solidification in the expectations of a woman's role.

 A systematic review on vocational and business training for women in low- and middle-income countries summarized the evidence from thirty-five studies regarding the impacts of such training programs.
 The authors found that these types of programs have small positive effects on employment and income with variability across studies.
 They found that the effects of training may increase with a stronger gender focus of the program.

 Environmental impact

 Education of girls (and empowerment of women in general) in developing countries leads to faster development and a faster decrease of population growth.
 It therefore has a significant impact on environmental issues such as climate change.
 The research network Drawdown estimates that educating girls is the sixth most efficient action against climate change (ahead of solar farms, nuclear power, afforestation and many other actions).

 Specific types of education

 Technology education

 The proliferation of digital technology and digital services has made digital skills a prerequisite for full participation in society.
 Today, an inability to navigate the internet poses disadvantages.
 While these disadvantages were once somewhat contained to wealthy countries, they are now relevant globally, due to the rapid and continuing proliferation of internet-connected technology.

-Equipping women and girls with digital skills helps put them on equal footing with digitally savvy men, and opens up countless opportunities for increased agency and choice.
+Providing women and girls with digital skills expands numerous opportunities for increased agency and choice.
 Websites and mobile applications on health and legal rights, for example, can help women make informed decisions to safeguard and care for themselves and their families, while online social networks and digital communications allow women to disseminate information and share knowledge beyond their immediate community.

 Mobile learning opportunities, from literacy apps to open online courses (MOOCs) about subjects as diverse as astronomy and caring for older relatives with dementia, can open up new educational pathways, especially for out-of-school girls and adult women.
 Job search engines and professional networking sites enable women to compete in the labour market, while e-commerce platforms and digital banking services can help increase their income and independence.